-• Dveous/HD channels
+Dveous/MX channels

-Channels in Dveous/HD are not limited only to video, but can process video, key or drop shadow.
-This flexibility comes from Dveous/HD's twin channel processing ability that gives you the power of two DVEs in a single twin system.
+Channels in Dveous/MX are not limited only to video, but can process video, key or drop shadow.
+This flexibility comes from Dveous/MX's twin channel processing ability that gives you the power of two DVEs in a single twin system.

-A Dveous/HD system comes either as a single twin system or as a dual twin system.
+A Dveous/MX system comes in three configurations depending on the number of HD channels present-dual twin, single twin system or one channel.
+All systems are dual twin in SD mode.
+In the one channel system, the only channel (1A) takes in a full bandwidth video signal; the second channel (1B) is not available.
 In the single twin system, the main channel (1A) takes in full bandwidth video.
-The second channel (1B), called the twin can process one of three paths: a video signal, a key signal or a drop shadow.
+The second channel (1B), called the twin, can process one of three paths-a video signal, a key signal or a drop shadow.